 In addition, Allison has a dance/ movement background (BFA in Dance from the University of the Arts) and loves to incorporate this into her work.
 Her therapy can often include mindfulness, stress-reduction, breathing, bodily awareness, and overall mind-body health.

 Allison is experienced in utilizing different systemic models of therapy, including Cognitive Behavioral Therapy (CBT), Emotionally-Focused Therapy (EFT), Narrative Therapy, and Solution-Focused Therapy.
 With that, she strives to thoughtfully shape the therapeutic experience to each client's specific needs.
 She is passionate about using a strengths-based perspective to assist clients in reaching their personal goals.
 In short, Allison believes in collaborating with clients to help them lead happy and fulfilling lives.

-Originally from Pennsylvania, Karen studied at Kutztown State University, Penn State University, and Wilkes University where she earned a Bachelor's degree in English Education.
-She has lived in North Carolina for nearly twenty years and earned her Master's degree in Counseling from Campbell University.
-She is a North Carolina Licensed Professional Counselor and member of the American Counseling Association.
+Originally from Pennsylvania, Karen studied at Penn State University and Wilkes University where she earned a bachelor’s degree in English Education.
+She has lived in North Carolina twenty years and earned her Master’s in Counseling degree from Campbell University.
+She is a North Carolina Licensed Professional Counselor.

 MA, LPC, CCTP